RodricBr/ytpy/README.md

 - time </br>
 - pytube </br>

-This program requires a txt with youtube links, you put yt links into the txt, the program reads and downloads the videos on each line.
+This program requires a .txt file with youtube links inside. </br>
+You put yt links into the txt, the program reads and downloads the videos on each line. </br>
 This is for educational purpose only!